deepdetail/mqlinux/README.md

 1. The default username/password for webadmin & ssh login are admin/admin

-2. The default port defination is WAN-LAN-LAN-LAN-LAN
+2. The default port defination for BPI-R2 is WAN-LAN-LAN-LAN-LAN,  BPI-R1 is LAN-LAN-LAN-LAN-WAN

 3. The default IP address for LAN is 192.168.1.254